 In parallel we worked on the hardware part since an important issue to solve was the processing power necessary to watermark video in real-time, which cannot be done in software only.
-Figure 3 shows that fractal coding takes the biggest share of the CPU time, in fact in the order of 0.3 to 1 second depending on the platform.
+Figure 3 shows that fractal coding takes the biggest share of the CPU time, in fact in the order of 0.3 to I second depending on the platform.
 A real time video implementation then requires at least a tenfold speed improvement (in the worst case where we mark all the frames).
-Hence we defined a hardware accelerator, dedicated to the fractal coding part of the algorithm, which could be integrated into a system-on-chip as a coprocessor to the CPU core.
-This accelerator receives from the processor the 8×8 pixel range and associated 34×34 search area (luminance data only) and returns to the processor the best domain.
+Hence we defined a hardware accelerator architecture, dedicated to the fractal coding part of the algorithm, which could be integrated into a system-on-chip as a coprocessor to the CPU core.
+This accelerator receives from the processor the 8x8 pixel range and associated 34x34 search area (luminance data only) and returns to the processor the best domain.
+It allows running repetitive tasks in parallel.

-Such an accelerator allows running repetitive tasks in parallel.
-For example Figure 4 shows the domain extraction and subsampling part of the coprocessor.
-It creates the 9 domains and simultaneously subsamples them in 64 clock cycles (1.28 μ s @ 50MHz), using massive parallelism, and specific memories to hold the search area and resulting domains.
-Then it computes s{opt}, o{opt} and the error Q in a parallel (3 domains at a time) and pipelined way.
-Our simulations show that the complete process takes less than 6 μ s on an FPGA running on a 50 MHz clock, compared to 78 μ s on a Pentium III 733MHz and 118 μ s on a VLIW 250
+The implementation is still on going but we already implemented in RTL the domain extraction and subsampling part (Figure 4).
+It creates the 9 domains and simultaneously subsamples them in 64 clock cycles (1.28 ms@50MHz), using massive parallelism, and specific memories to hold the search area and resulting domains.

-MHz.
-The fractal coding of a 512×512 frame would then require 4096 × 6μs = 25 ms, which is very close to the performance required to achieve video rate.
+Then the coprocessor computes s{opt} , o{opt} and the error Q in a parallel (3 domains at a time) and pipelined way (to be implemented.
+Our simulations show that the complete process will take less than 6ms on an FPGA running on a 50 MHz clock, compared to 78ms on a Pentium III 733MHz and 118ms on a VLIW 250 MHz.
+The fractal coding of a 512x512 frame would then require 4096 x 6 μ s = 25 ms, which is very close to the performance required to achieve video rate.
 An implementation as coprocessor inside a system-on-chip would allow a clock frequency of at least 100 MHz, bringing this time down to 12.5 ms maximum (to compare to 0.41s, software only, on VLIW), making it possible to mark video and extract a mark in real time with a single System On Chip.

-5. CONCLUSION
+6. CONCLUSION

-We showed the feasibility of real-time video watermarking with a top performing, then computationally intensive, algorithm We started from a Stirmark resistant, still picture algorithm at research level, optimised both algorithm and C code and ported it to DSP and VLIW processors.
+We showed the feasibility of real-time video watermarking with a top performing, then computationally intensive, algorithm.
+We started from a Stirmark resistant, still picture algorithm at research level and optimised both algorithm and C code.
+Then we ported it to DSP and VLIW processors.
+To adapt it to video we merged at software level the watermarking code with a state-of-the-art MPEG2 codec.
+In order to find the best trade-off visual quality/robustness we assessed different embedding solutions on a professional video environment.
 Then we designed a hardware accelerator architecture to reach real time video requirements.
-In the future we will focus on better adapting our algorithm to video properties to improve both robustness and visual quality.